merenlab/merenlab.org/_posts/anvio/2015-06-10-combining-omics-data.md

 Here is how I start the interactive interface using this file:

 {% highlight bash %}
-anvi-interactive -a annotation.db -p MERGED/PROFILE.db -t new_newick_tree.txt
+anvi-interactive -c contigs.db -p MERGED/PROFILE.db -t new_newick_tree.txt
 {% endhighlight %}

-Voilà!
+Voilà!-c